paulmreese/my-personal-homepage/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It represents the actual code used to produce my personal homepage, as well as some additional image assets used in the creation of the site.
+Ownership of all image rights is retained by Paul M Reese.

 ## Available Scripts